 The CU President’s Office invites students to present their ideas for sustainable innovations and solutions for the University of Colorado in competition for a cash prize.
 The CU President’s Sustainable Solutions Challenge (PSSC) is a competition series that seeks to encourage student led innovation in sustainability on CU campuses or through the CU system.

 The competition will take place on each campus and is open to entry for students enrolled at that campus.
 The campus winners will be awarded a prize of $1,000.
 Additional prizes may be awarded to runners up and audience favorites.
-All participants will be invited to attend a sustainability summit on April 21 on the CU Boulder campus.
-Prizes will be awarded during the sustainability summit.

 For the competition, students (as individuals or teams) are invited to develop multidisciplinary approaches that result in short-pitch presentations that describe proposed sustainability initiatives to address environmental quality, natural resource use, and social justice with economic longevity on a CU campus or through the CU system.
 Qualifying teams will present their ideas to a panel of judges and will be evaluated on anticipated impact, innovation in addressing a sustainability issue and the feasibility of the idea.
 Prize funding will be directed toward the individual or teams and not to project implementation.
 All proposals will be shared with appropriate campus units for consideration for potential implementation.

 So you have an idea for an innovation on campus that will lead to less environmental impact or promote social justice?
 If you want to be rewarded for that innovation and get a chance to see it implemented on you campus this is you opportunity to accelerate your vision.
 Here are the steps that you will go through on you way to seeing you idea take shape on campus.